noorac/noorac/README.md

 ## About Me

 I am a backend-focused developer with a passion for algorithmic problem-solving and data analysis.
 While this portfolio is still in its early stages, it can demonstrate some of my skills, highlight real-world projects, and document my learning journey.
-My interests lie in Python programming, backend development, and creating tools that solve practical problems.
+My interests lie in Python programming, data analysis, and creating tools that solve practical problems.

 ---